ricomariani/CG-SQL-author/docs/user_guide/04_procedures_functions_control_flow.md

     end;
 ```

-Here we see a usage of the `@rc` variable to observe the failed error
+Here we see a usage of the `@rc` variable to observe the failed error code.
+In
-code.
-In this case we simply print a diagnostic message and then use the
+this case, we simply print a diagnostic message and then use the `throw` keyword
-`throw` keyword to rethrow the previous failure (exactly what is stored
+to rethrow the previous failure (exactly what is stored in `@rc`).
+In general,
-in `@rc`).
-In general, `throw` will create a failure in the current
+`throw` will create a failure in the current block using the most recent failed
-block using the most recent failed result code from SQLite (`@rc`)
+result code from SQLite (`@rc`) if it is an error, or else the general
-if it is an error, or else the general `SQLITE_ERROR` result code if
+`SQLITE_ERROR` result code if there is no such error.
+In this case, the failure
-there is no such error.
-In this case the failure code for the `update`
+code for the `update` statement will become the result code of the current
-statement will become the result code of the current procedure.
+procedure.

 This leaves only the closing markers: